projectara/greybus-spec/source/index.rst

 ------------

 A Greybus “module” is a device that slides into a physical slot on a Project Ara endoskeleton.
 Each module communicates with other modules on the network via one or more UniPro℠ CPorts.
 A CPort is a bidirectional pipe through which UniPro℠ traffic is exchanged.
 Modules send “Messages” via CPorts.

-A basic block diagram of a module with 3 CPorts is as follows.

-**TODO** add figure

 Module Information
 ==================